-In 1994, UTHSCSA established University Physicians Group (UPG), a Texas nonprofit corporation organized under Section 501(a) of Article 4495b of the Texas Medical Practice Act, now codified at Section 162.001 of the Texas Occupations Code.
-Effective May 1, 2006, UPG legally changed its name to UT Medicine San Antonio (UT Medicine).
-UT Medicine serves as a contracting vehicle for physician services with the System and other payers, including managed care organizations.
+Other significant relationships.
+In 1994, UT Health established a Texas nonprofit corporation organized under Section 501(a) of Article 4495b of the Texas Medical Practice Act, now codified at Section 162.001 of the Texas Occupations Code.
+This corporation serves as a contracting vehicle for physician services with the System and other payers, including managed care organizations.